vartika-01/UNICOLABV2/README.md

 # UNICOLABV2
-This is a web portal that for university collaboration.
+This is a web portal for university collaboration.